PrisionMike/API-Response-Buffer/docs.md

 target machine actively refused it." })) })
 ```
 - Let's try having a different file to post the request and see if that works.
 Later we'll figure out how to launch the server stably and passing this ready command internally.
 Good night.

+- The POST works from a separate file.
+On a second thought, I don't need to communicate with a server I just created using a POST request.
+Let's just create a common POST 'match?' like `/newtank` with maybe like: `/newtank?api=https://lick.my.balls/?val=10&dick=7in&cap=10000"`.
+Seems tricky already?
+We'll figure.
+- Another issue is, when I launched the server with the basic `get(/)` resource, the POST now, doesn't work.
+I gotta figure that too.